quii/go-specs-greet/README.md

 ### What has been covered

 - Writing abstract specifications allows you to express the essential complexity of the problem you're solving and remove accidental complexity.
 This will enable you to reuse the specifications in different contexts.
 - How to use [Testcontainers](https://golang.testcontainers.org) to manage the life-cycle of your system for ATs.
-This allows you to fully test the image you intend to ship on your own computer, giving you fast feedback and a lot of confidence.
+This allows you to thoroughly test the image you intend to ship on your computer, giving you fast feedback and confidence.
 - A brief intro into containerising your application with Docker
 - gRPC